syncfusion/xamarin-docs/Xamarin/Expander/Getting-Started.md

 ## Expand and Collapse

 The `SfExpander` allows you to programmatically expand and collapse by using the [IsExpanded](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Expander.SfExpander.html#Syncfusion_XForms_Expander_SfExpander_IsExpanded) property of SfExpander.
-Also, expand & collapse interaction by user can be control by handling `Expanding` and `Collapsing` events.
+The user can control the expand and collapse interactions by handling the `Expanding` and `Collapsing` events.

 {% tabs %}
 {% highlight xaml %}